NATO talks with Finland, Sweden falter but will continue

 Finland and Sweden cooperate closely with NATO.
 They have functioning democracies, well-funded armed forces and contribute to the alliance’s military operations and air policing.

-Jari Tanner in Helsinki, Suzan Fraser in Ankara, Jan M. Olsen in Copenhagen and Colleen Barry in Milan contributed to this report.
+Jari Tanner in Helsinki, Suzan Fraser in Ankara, Lolita C. Baldor and Christopher Megerian in Washington, Jan M. Olsen in Copenhagen and Colleen Barry in Milan contributed to this report.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine